mkess-ivy/svncrwns-site-v2/_catalog/renegade-bride.md

 category						: photo
 key 							: key-yes

+[//]: # (SEO Information)
-description: Renegade Bride is an in-house creative project.
+seo-description: Renegade Bride is an in-house creative project.
 We worked with a team to create a set of photography and a fashion film for the runaway bride.

-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects
+seo-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects

 [//]: # (Work on Home Page)